 2) Replace tires regularly – According to Toolsinstitute.com, it is recommended to replace tires once uneven tread wear is noticed.
 The tire replacement schedule depends on how often you drive and the distance your car usually runs.

 3) Monitor tire’s appearance – keep an eye on any signs of wear and tear and other tire deformities as it may also result in a tire blowout.

-4) Avoid overloading – excessive weight can put too much pressure on your tires which are obviously one of the biggest factors for it to blowout.
+4) Avoid overloading – excessive weight can put too much pressure on your tires which is obviously one of the biggest factors for it to blow out.
 It is recommended to stick with your car manufacturer’s suggested weight limit.

 There you go!
 Those are the things you need to keep in mind when you are in trouble with your tires.
 Remember, if you have a blowout while driving, you should, first and foremost, stay calm and stay focused on the road.
 All of these tips become pointless once your mind becomes occupied with fear and you start panicking.

 Always bear in mind to not slam on the brakes nor quickly release the accelerator.
 Everything will eventually slow down, and you’ll be able to pull over on the safe side.

 Having a good grasp of the things to do during a tire blowout or any other emergency always comes in handy.
 Remember, it can happen to you or anybody, and your knowledge can be yours or someone else’s life-saver.